-14.4 The casino operator may permit a player to wager on more than 1 Box at a Blackjack table, provided that and for so long as there are sufficient places at Blackjack tables with equivalent limits operating in the casino to accommodate patron demand.
-The casino operator may determine the number of additional Boxes a player may wager on pursuant to this rule.
+14.4 The Casino Operator may permit a player to wager on more than 1 Box at a Blackjack table, provided that and for so long as there are sufficient places at Blackjack tables with equivalent limits operating in the casino to accommodate patron demand.
+The Casino Operator may determine the number of additional Boxes a player may wager on pursuant to this rule.

 14.5 In the case of full patronage, and where approval has been given pursuant to rule 14.1 or 14.4, a seated player may wager on more than 1 Box at a Blackjack table but shall be entitled to make the decisions only with the respect to the Box at which he/she is seated.